 You should not give up hope if you have been blamed for an accident in the State of Florida.
 Even if you are found to be partially at fault for your accident, you may be owed financial recovery.

 Florida is one of several states that operate on a pure comparative fault rule with a 51% bar to recovery.
 This rule means that each party is liable for a portion of the damages equal to their percentage of responsibility in causing the accident.
 Sharing blame will directly influence your ability to recover compensation, and you cannot be mostly at fault.

 Suppose you are determined to be 20% responsible for a collision in Gainesville, Florida.
 As a result of the accident, you sustain $100,000 in damages.
 The modified comparative fault rule means that you would be able to recover only 80% of the damages.
 In other words, you could secure $80,000.
 However, if you are determined to be 51% or more responsible, you cannot recover any damages at all.

 If you have been blamed for an accident, don’t hesitate to call the Allen Law Firm.
 We will work hard to limit your liability and secure as much financial recovery as possible in your personal injury case.

 How Long Do I Have to File a Personal Injury Lawsuit After an Accident in Alachua County?

-Each state has passed laws that specify time limits for seeking damages in personal injury cases.
+Each state has passed laws that indicate time limits for seeking damages in personal injury cases.
 This legal time limit is called the statute of limitations.
 Under Florida state law, the statute of limitations for personal injury cases is typically four years.
 However, wrongful death cases have a statute of limitations of only two years.

 There are exceptions to the statute of limitations, however.
 Some specific factors in an injury case may affect the amount of time that the victim has to seek financial compensation.
 Because of this, you should contact an Alachua County personal injury attorney about your case as soon as possible.

 What is Negligence and How Does it Relate to My Personal Injury Case?